Defined Names

 setName | Sets the defined name |

-setFormula | Sets the defined name formula |
+setFormula | Sets the formula for the defined name |

-setRef | Sets the reference range of the defined name |
+setRef | Sets the reference range for the defined name |

 setComment | Sets the comment for the defined name |